nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/CLASSES_08-DUCK_TYPING.md

 After you try adding the animals you should see the following output:

 ```
-Dolly the miniature llama lives in The Varmint Village
+Dolly the miniature llama now lives in The Varmint Village
-Dolly the miniature llama lives in The Varmint Village
+Dolly the miniature llama now lives in The Varmint Village
 Snappy the alligator doesn't like to be petted, so please do not put it in the The Varmint Village attraction.
 ```